-The Northern Endurance Partnership (NEP) is developing onshore and offshore infrastructure needed to transport CO_2 from carbon capture projects across Teesside and the Humber - collectively known as the East Coast Cluster - to secure storage under the North Sea.
-The infrastructure will be key to delivering net zero in the UK's most carbon intensive industrial regions.
+The Northern Endurance Partnership (NEP) is developing onshore and offshore infrastructure needed to transport CO2 from carbon capture projects across Teesside and the Humber - collectively known as the East Coast Cluster - to secure storage under the North Sea.

+The infrastructure is crucial to achieving net zero in the UK's most carbon intensive industrial regions.

 NEP, via the Endurance saline aquifer and adjacent stores, has access to up to 1 billion tonnes of CO_2 storage capacity.
-NEP is an incorporated joint venture between shareholders bp, Equinor and TotalEnergies, established solely to develop and operate CO_2 transportation and storage infrastructure in the Teesside and Humber regions.